Collab4exaNBody/doc_exaDEM/source/project_exaDEM/Polyhedra.rst

+This operator initialize shapes data structure from a shape input file.
 Polyhedra In ExaDEM
 ===================

-In this section, we will describe the various information used to build polyhedra simulation.
+In this section, we will describe the various information used to build simulations with polyhedron particles.

 Overview
 ^^^^^^^^

-The polyhedra implemented in exaDEM are sphero-polyhedra, i.e. the vertices of the polyhedra are considered as spheres.
-To achieve this, exaDEM incorporates many of the features of the Rockable DEM code developed at CNRS (https://github.com/richefeu/rockable, https://richefeu.github.io/rockable/quickStart.html).
-ExaDEM relies in particular on a Shape class containing information about the polyhedron (vertex, edge, face and minskowski radius) and an interaction class used to qualify a contact between polyhedra.
+The polyhedra implemented in ``ExaDEM`` are sphero-polyhedra, i.e. the vertices of the polyhedra are considered as spheres.
+To achieve this, ``ExaDEM`` incorporates many of the features of the ``Rockable`` DEM code developed at CNRS (https://github.com/richefeu/rockable, https://richefeu.github.io/rockable/quickStart.html). ``ExaDEM`` relies in particular on a ``Shape`` class containing information about the polyhedron (vertex, edge, face and minskowski radius) and an interaction class used to qualify a contact between polyhedra.

 Shape
 ^^^^^

-The shape class provides all the information on vertices, edges and faces, but it also provides other support to speed up calculations, such as OBB sets for each type of information.
-ExaDEM provides many features linked to the shape class, such as reading shp files (the format used by Rockable), as well as other functions such as outputting a .vtk file of the shape in question.
+The ``Shape`` class provides all the information on vertices, edges and faces, but it also provides other support to speed up calculations, such as ``OBB`` sets for each type of information. ``ExaDEM`` provides many features linked to the ``Shape`` class, such as reading ``.shp`` files (the format used by ``Rockable``), as well as other functions such as outputting a ``.vtk`` file of the shape in question.

 This class is defined by its: